jlacasa/mixed-models-spring25/content/3-lesson.md

 ### Major benefits we get from mixed models

 - Information is **shared** across groups
-- More robust under imbalanced scenarios
+- More robust under unbalanced scenarios
 - No need to average across observations - information is preserved!

 >I want to convince the reader of something that appears unreasonable: